intershop/devenv-4-iom/README.md

 _devenv-4-iom_ now supports bash completion.
 In order to use this new feature, the according completion script has to be installed, see [documentation of installation](doc/00_installation.md).

-### Support for IOM Test-Framework <!-- 75996 -->
+### Support for IOM Test Framework <!-- 75996 -->

-When starting the IOM application server (`create iom`), a file _testframework-config.user.yaml_ is created within the project root directory, containing all necessary information to run local tests based on [IOM Test-Framework](https://github.com/intershop/iom-test-framework).
+When starting the IOM application server (`create iom`), a file _testframework-config.user.yaml_ is created within the project root directory, containing all necessary information to run local tests based on [IOM Test Framework](https://github.com/intershop/iom-test-framework).
 Along with support for this file, one new configuration property has been added: _CREATE_TEST_CONFIG_, which controls the creation of the configuration file.

 # Release Information 2.0.5